-My dissertation focused on how to use workshops in the early stages of applied visualization projects.
+I hold a PhD in computer science, which focused on best practices for workshops in the early stages of applied visualization projects.
 It was based on my experiences building visualization software for neuroscientists, defense analysts, physicians, and biologists.
 It was advised by Miriah Meyer at the Vis Design Lab at the University of Utah.

 Selected Projects and Publications

 Here are some of the projects that I've worked on.
 Please see my scholar profile for a full publication list.

 Published in IEEE Trans.
 Vis. and Comput.
 Graphics (InfoVis '18)

 Published in Computer Graphics Forum (EuroVis '17)